Barry Live in Britain

 Barry Live in Britain is the eleventh album released by singer and songwriter Barry Manilow.
 The album was recorded live at the Royal Albert Hall in London in January 1982 with Victor Vanacore as the musical director.
-It was a huge success in Britain, soaring to number one on the charts, reaching platinum status.
+It was a huge success in Britain, soaring to number one on the charts, reaching platinum status., but was not issued by Arista in the U.S.

 The LP contains one new song that became a hit single, "Stay" that reached #23 in the UK.